For our Online Services Safeguarding and Child Protection Policy click HERE

-- Make notes as soon as possible (preferably within an hour of being told), writing down exactly what the child said, write what you said in reply to the child, when he/she said it and what was happening immediately beforehand (e.g. description of activity).
+- Make notes as soon as possible (usually within an hour of being told), writing down exactly what the child said, write what you said in reply to the child, when he/she said it and what was happening immediately beforehand (e.g. description of activity).
 Record dates and times of these events, who was present at the time and when you made the record.
 Keep all hand written notes securely, even if these have been typed subsequently.
-Use the form attached.
+Use a PACSO Health & Safety Form.

-- Report your discussion as soon as possible to the Play Manager.
+- Report your discussion as soon as possible (within 1 hour) to the Play Lead.
 If she is implicated report to the Safeguarding Trustee.
 If both are implicated, report to Social Services/MASH.